 Prepare your accommodation for the handover, arrange an inspection and return the keys.
-Keep in mind that the final cleaning of a room needs to be thorough and therefore always tends to take more time than you anticipate.
+Remember that the final cleaning of a room must be thorough and will always take more time than you expect.

 Stay in touch via the Alumni Network!

-We would like to stay in touch with you.
+We want to stay in touch with you.
 The Alumni Network is a free professional and social network for everyone who has studied at Lund University.
-Over 43 000 alumni, located around the world, have joined this network, which is a great resource for career development, making new contacts and staying in touch with old friends and classmates.
+Over 45 000 alumni around the world have joined the network, which is a great resource for career development, making new contacts and staying in touch with old friends and classmates.

 Bring an LU keepsake

-Would you like to have some nice LU merchandise to bring back home with you and do you have space left in your suitcase?
-In that case you can pop by the Lund University Shop at Sparta to buy a hoodie, bag, umbrella, cup or something else that reminds you of your time at Lund.
-You can also order products through their online shop or purchase items from their retailers.
+Would you like to take some nice LU merchandise home with you and still have room in your suitcase?
+Stop by the Lund University Shop at Sparta and pick up a hoodie, bag, umbrella, mug or anything else that reminds you of your time at Lund.
+You can also order products from the online shop or buy items from retailers.